 Guy Marchant's books about La Danse Macabre are famous, partly because of their big and handsome woodcuts.
 But the woodcuts that were published in the same period by Antoine Vérard are just as handsome, and this is not so strange.
 Both series were produced by the same man, Pierre le Rouge, and it is difficult to prefer either one to the other.

-The Bibliothèque Nationale de France simply writes "around 1500", while Henri Monceaux (see external link) estimates the year to be 1485.
-The latter guess is based on the fact that Vérard doesn't have any of those characters that Marchant had added in his 1486-edition, like for instance the four musicians, legate and duke.
+Concerning when it was printed, Henri Monceaux (see external link) estimates the year to be 1485.
+This guess is based on the fact that Vérard includes an extra verse towards the end, which had been added in Marchant's 1485/86-edition (the one that begins: »Bon y fait penser«), but on the other hand he doesn't include any of those characters that Marchant had added in this edition, like for instance the four musicians and the legate and the duke.

-The publication to right is different.
+The publication to the left and right is different.
 It consists of a frontispiece with the French armour and 5 pages.
 The pages are quite large, 56 × 39 cm, so the 5 pages are sufficient for the authority, the thirty dancers, the dead king, the three living and the three dead.
-There is no colophon.

 However, the format has caused a shortage of space.
 The legend of the three living and three dead is usually opened by a hermit, but this introduction consisting of 5 × 14 verses is missing.
 The subsequent speeches of the dead and the living are without line breaks — obviously also to save space.